Astromis/GNG/README.md

 GNG
 ===

-Implementation of growing neural gas algorithm
+Application of growing neural gas algorithm for the network anomalies detection.

 Usage:
 ---